 The growing emphasis on enhancing passenger comfort and ensuring secure take-off and landing operations, especially during winters, is driving the growth of global aircraft de-icing market.

-On the basis of the fluid type, the market has been classified into Type I, Type II, Type III and Type IV.
-Amongst these, type I holds the largest market share.
+Based on the fluid type, the market has been classified into type I, type II, type III and type IV.
+Type I currently holds the largest market share.

-On the basis of the application, the market has been bifurcated into military and commercial.
-At present, commercial exhibits a clear dominance in the market.
+Based on the application, the market has been bifurcated into military and commercial.
+Currently, commercial exhibits a clear dominance in the market.